Editor’s pick: This gourmet vinegar startup wants to be the Ben & Jerry’s of acids

 Growing a range of fermentation trials in his basement with his culinary-inclined teenage son led Friedmann to wonder if there was space for an “all things acid”-focused brand in the market.
 (Think: vinegar made with piña colada beer and the family’s backyard honey.)
 It was serendipitous when a friend introduced him to food scientists—and now cofounders—Cole Pearsall and Allan Mai, and the three bonded over the possibilities.

-Officially launched in 2020, one year after that initial meetup, Toronto-based Acid League offers a range of vinegar-based products, with a new release every week.
-Acid League debuted alongside fellow clever startups on the vinegar spectrum, including Poppi‘s Apple Cider Vinegar-powered prebiotic beverages and specialty culinary vinegar from Ramp Up and TART.
-But Acid League stands out on its own by offering a bit of everything: living vinegar, experimental micro-batch vinegar, condiments, pickled products, shrubs, and what it calls Proxies, herbaceous nonalcoholic beverages inspired by zero-proof pairings at Noma in Copenhagen (a fellow pioneer in the fermentation space).
+Officially launched in 2020, one year after that initial meetup, Toronto-based Acid League offers a range of vinegar-based products, with a new release introduced weekly.
+Acid League debuted alongside fellow clever startups on the vinegar spectrum, including apple cider vinegar-powered prebiotic beverages from Poppi and specialty culinary vinegars from Ramp Up and TART.
+But Acid League stands out on its own by offering a bit of everything: living vinegar, experimental micro-batch vinegar, condiments, pickled products, shrubs, and what it calls Proxies, herbaceous nonalcoholic beverages inspired by zero-proof pairings at Noma restaurant in Copenhagen (a fellow pioneer in the fermentation space).

-The core collection, Living Vinegar—which launched with Whole Foods in August alongside Acid League’s D2C platform—includes familiar-with-a-twist flavors like Cabernet Port and Strawberry Rosé.
-A strange, spicy vinegar named Garden Heat is a more prime example of an Acid League product: unassumingly complex, made with cold-pressed celery, carrot, hot pepper, and tomato juices, combined “mixology style,” says Friedmann.
+The core collection, Living Vinegar—which launched with Whole Foods in August alongside Acid League’s direct-to-consumer platform—includes familiar-with-a-twist flavors like Cabernet Port and Strawberry Rosé.
+A strange, spicy vinegar named Garden Heat is a more prime example of an Acid League product: unassumingly complex, made with cold-pressed celery, carrot, hot pepper, and tomato juices, combined “mixology style,” Friedmann says.

 I’m basic, so I made salad dressing with Garden Heat.
 It’s deliciously tingly, a tiny bit sweet, and adds a kick to an otherwise boring bowl of butter lettuce, cucumbers, and radishes.
 I drizzled a bit on fish tacos in place of hot sauce for addictively tangy heat.
 I suspect it would be great with fish and chips, though Friedmann mentions a soon-to-drop Smoked Malt that would probably be even better.

-Cabernet Port is such a beautiful jammy burgundy, I feel guilty adding a glug to my red sauce—but was so happy I did.
+Cabernet Port is such a beautiful jammy burgundy, I feel guilty adding a glug to my red sauce—but am so happy I did.
 It’s bright and layered in ways balsamic or a squeeze of lemon never accomplished.
 The bottle suggests adding a splash to sangria, like a shrub, which I intend to do over the weekend.
-Part of the fun of the Acid League products is adding a new, curious variable into the kitchen.
-You end up wondering: what else can I add vinegar to?
+Part of the fun of Acid League’s products is that they add a new, curious variable into the kitchen.
+You end up wondering, What else can I add vinegar to?
 Who else can I tell about it?
 I wonder what flavors come next.

-Friedmann considers vinegar to be a category ripe for disruption—with so much more variation possible beyond the Italian balsamic and apple cider vinegar that dominate the grocery aisle.
-He likens Acid League’s approach to Ben & Jerry’s, taking a beloved household product and extending to experimental flavors and receptacles.
-Currently, their lab has “north of 150” acid-based experiments at a time, and are able to muster on through COVID-19, as food is an essential service.
+Friedmann considers the vinegar category to be ripe for disruption—with so much more variation possible beyond the Italian balsamic and apple cider vinegar products that dominate the grocery aisle.
+He likens Acid League’s approach to Ben & Jerry’s, taking a beloved household product and extending it to experimental flavors and receptacles.
+Currently, Acid League’s lab has “north of 150” acid-based experiments going at a time, and it’s able to muster on through COVID-19, as food is an essential service.

 Small-batch Experimental Editions are sold by the dropper bottle in flavors like Riesling Black Peppercorn and Roasted Coconut, which is apparently amazing dribbled on vanilla ice cream.
-Friedmann plans to open source the recipes to the small-batch items the brand creates—which vary month-to-month, plus weekly batches of pickled veggies or jams—allowing consumers to recreate the limited edition items at home.
+Friedmann plans to open source the recipes to the small-batch items the brand creates—which vary month to month, as do weekly batches of pickled veggies or jams—allowing consumers to re-create the limited-edition items at home.

-Currently, Friedmann and his team of food scientists are experimenting with derivatives of Umeboshi, Japanese pickled plums, using a variety of stone fruits and coffee-infused shrubs.
+Friedmann and his team of food scientists are now experimenting with derivatives of umeboshi, Japanese pickled plums, using a variety of stone fruits and coffee-infused shrubs.
 The core collection and product categories will continue to evolve as Acid League discovers its consumer, but I asked if any variables have always remained the same.

-Meyer Lemon Honey Vinegar is a core product and a callback to the Friedmann family’s original experiments the summer Acid League was born.
-“You can put in a lemon meringue pie,” he adds.
+Meyer Lemon Honey Vinegar is a core product that hearkens back to the Friedmann family’s original experiments during the summer Acid League was born.
+“You can put it in a lemon meringue pie,” he says.
 My mind is blown.

 Fast Company may receive revenue for some links to products on our site.